Wolé Parks: Personal life

 Parks is an active volunteer with School on Wheels and has been tutoring students in mathematics since 2013.
 He is also heavily involved with AIDS/LifeCycle, a seven-day cycling tour through California to raise money in support of the fight against HIV/AIDS.
-Parks identifies as gay.

 Driving accident

 In 2006, at the age of 23, Parks accidentally killed a 25-year old graduate student while driving with a suspended license.
 On the evening of January 22, Parks was charged with leaving the scene of an accident.
 The Assistant District Attorney concluded that Parks "had the green light, was not speeding, committed no traffic infractions and did not appear intoxicated."
 Four hours later, Parks showed up at the 94th Precinct in Brooklyn to turn himself in.
 Following a lengthy investigation, Parks later pleaded guilty to a misdemeanor count of leaving the scene of an accident after causing physical injury, and received one year of probation, 250 hours of community service, and counseling.